Dinu-Loredana/angular-credit-card/README.md

 9. If there are more inputs that need to be validated, create a reusable input component.
 You can add extra errors messages in case other inputs has different validators to make it more reusable.
 10. To create a label text reusable, dynamic, add in ts file @Input() label!: string so the Input template can receive from the parent the text for the label (<app-input label="Name" [control]="$any(cardForm.get('name'))"></app-input>) and display it using interpolation(<label class="label">{{ label }}</label>).
+11. To create more input fields, add in card-form.com.ts more FormControls and in the template reuse the Input component and pass down label and control for each input.
+12. To submit the form: in card-form.comp.html add <button type="submit" class="button is-primary" [disabled]="cardForm.invalid">Submit</button> before closing </form> tag.
+Define the handler func logic into card-form.comp.ts.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.8.